Mellanox/SAI-Implementation/README.md

 This repository contains SAI implementation and SDK image for Mellanox hardware for SONIC project (https://github.com/Azure/sonic).

-SAI headers are based on latest head (as of July 12, 2016) of release v0.9.4.
+SAI headers are based on latest head of release v0.9.4.
 The current API compiles with SONIC.

 SAI headers can be downloaded from https://github.com/opencomputeproject/SAI/